 Playground of the Americas

-In 1925, the City of New York acquired this property and transferred it to the Department of Transportation as part of a Sixth Avenue renovation.
-The Board of Estimate placed the parcel under Parks jurisdiction in May 1934.
-It remained unnamed until February 1998, when Parks designated it Houston Plaza.
+The City of New York acquired this property in 1925, and transferred it to the Department of Transportation as part of a Sixth Avenue renovation.
+The Board of Estimate later placed the parcel under NYC Parks jurisdiction in May 1934.
+The playground remained unnamed until February 1998, when NYC Parks designated it Houston Plaza.
 In 2000, it was renamed Playground of the Americas.